- SAFESPORT PROGRAM

 USA Water Polo is committed to creating a healthy and safe environment for all of our members.
 For that reason, we ask each member to read and agree to a Code of Conduct upon joining or renewing their membership with USA Water Polo.
 The following Codes of Conduct, are intended to serve our members as we work together to maintain a safe, positive environment.

 Background checks are important tools in keeping our athletes safe.
-All USAWP coaches and referees members of USA Water Polo who are over the age of 18 must pass a criminal background check, or obtain a waiver from a special hearing panel, in order to become certified professional members.
-Follow these links for Coach Screening and Referee Screening.
+All USAWP coach, referee, and club administrator members of USA Water Polo must pass a criminal background check, or obtain a waiver from a special hearing panel, in order to become certified professional members.
+Follow these links: Coach Screening --- Referee Screening --- Club Administrator Screening

 TRAINING AND EDUCATION